-6.4.2 The inert gas system is to be fitted with pressure controls and monitoring arrangements appropriate to the cargo containment system.
+6.4.2 The inert gas system shall be fitted with pressure controls and monitoring arrangements appropriate to the cargo containment system.

-An arrangement is to be provided to prevent ingress of cargo into the inert gas system.
+An arrangement shall be provided to prevent ingress of cargo into the inert gas system.

-6.4.3 Spaces containing inert gas generation plants are not to have direct access to accommodation, service spaces and control stations.
+6.4.3 Spaces containing inert gas generation plants shall not have direct access to accommodation, service spaces and control stations.
 The plants may be located in the machinery spaces.
-Where the plants are arranged outside the cargo area, two non-return valves or equivalent devices required by 6.4.2 are to be fitted in the inert gas supply main within the cargo area.
+Where the plants are arranged outside the cargo area, two non-return valves or equivalent devices required by 6.4.2 shall be fitted in the inert gas supply main within the cargo area.

-The inert gas main is not to pass through accommodation, service spaces and control stations.
+The inert gas main shall not pass through accommodation, service spaces and control stations.

-6.4.4 Flame burning equipment for generating inert gas are not to be located within the cargo area.
+6.4.4 Flame burning equipment for generating inert gas shall not be located within the cargo area.

-Special consideration is to be given to the location of inert gas generating equipment using the catalytic combustion process.
+Special consideration shall be given to the location of inert gas generating equipment using the catalytic combustion process.